Contact Information

 Prerequisite: Completion of ALH 1, 2, 3, and 4 with grades of "C" or better

-Designed for the Clinical Medical Assistant to learn legal/ethical and accepted procedures for any ambulatory setting. (letter grade only) (not transferable)
+Designed for the Clinical Medical Assistant to learn legal/ethical and accepted procedures for any ambulatory setting.
+Students will acquire the knowledge on how to properly answer interview questions, identify professional transferable skills needed in the industry, and how to develop a resume, cover letter, and engage in a mock interview. (letter grade only) (not transferable)

 ALH 0006.
 Medical Office Laboratory Procedures